Whether it’s due to a desire to upgrade or because the car isn’t addressing your needs any longer, now may be the time for you to sell your car.

 3. Mishandling all the paperwork

-The paperwork is one of the annoying parts of selling your used car, especially if you’re not an organized person.
+The paperwork is one of the annoying parts of selling your used car, mainly if you need to be more organized.

-Before you even think of advertising your car up for sale, you should make sure that you’ve handled all the needed paperwork to be able to sell your car.
-You will need two bills of sale for you and for the new car owner, and the title for your car.
+Before you even think of advertising your car for sale, you should ensure that you've handled all the needed paperwork to sell your vehicle.
+You will need two bills of sale for you, the new car owner, and the title for your vehicle.

-Although handling paperwork isn’t fun, it still is an essential part of selling your used car.
+Although handling paperwork isn't fun, it is still essential to selling your used car.
 Preparing your paperwork beforehand ensures that you avoid headaches in the future.

-First off, you won’t be liable should the new buyer get into an accident.
-Plus, you remove responsibility for the car’s condition away from you, making it so that it is the ultimate responsibility of the buyer to check the car before buying.
+First, you won't be liable should the new buyer get into an accident.
+Plus, you remove responsibility for the car's condition from you, so the buyer must check the vehicle before buying.

 4. Agreeing on non-cash payment